Critic's Notebook

 Spam Allstars Homecoming at ZeyZey

 They’ve played over 2,000 shows in the 30 years of their existence, but Spam All Stars sets are far less frequent events in Miami than they used to be.
-The Latin Fusion funkmasters return to the ZeyZey stage for the first time since their 30th anniversary set back in January that this publication described, “where people were dancing, chatting, and holding hands, the songs serving as a backdrop for engaging with people from all different age groups, cultures, and different walks of life”.
+The Latin Fusion funkmasters return to the ZeyZey stage for the first time since their 30th anniversary set back in January, which this publication described, “where people were dancing, chatting, and holding hands, the songs serving as a backdrop for engaging with people from all different age groups, cultures, and different walks of life”.
 8 p.m.
 Wednesday, November 26, at ZeyZey Miami, 353 NE 61st Street; zeyzeymiami.com.
 Tickets are $30 via Shotgun.

 Dynasty: An ’80s Thanksgiving Eve Dance Party at Gramps